ParthBadani96/DoorDasherLogistics/README.md

 ETA delays can be predicted using dasher load, weather, and store order characteristics With the right features and ML models, we can preemptively identify high-risk delivery windows

+🧪 Hypothesis Formulation
+We hypothesize that:

+ETA is significantly longer during peak hours.

+ETA rises with bad weather (rain/mist) and wind speed.

+Grocery orders and high dasher stress index are critical predictors of late deliveries.

+These factors can be modeled to trigger preemptive surge relief actions.

 Synthetic Dataset Creation (Python)

 Purpose